Overview

 Enrollment

-Employees enrolling in the HDHP or Access HDHP are required to enroll in the Health Savings Account (HSA).
-Complete the HSA Enrollment Form (available in the Forms & Resources section below) and submit it to your benefits contact during your enrollment period.
+If you enroll in the HDHP or Access HDHP, you are required to enroll in a Health Savings Account (HSA).
+Most employees will be able to enroll in the HSA online at my.wisconsin.edu.
+If you are unable to enroll online, complete the HSA Enrollment Form (available in the Forms & Resources section below) and submit it to your benefits contact during your enrollment period.

 If you do not enroll in the State Group Health Insurance program during your initial 30-day enrollment period, you may enroll during the Annual Benefits Enrollment (ABE) period or if you have a qualifying life event (click Life Events in the left-hand menu for more information).